 How to tell genuine leather from faux leather!

+How to tell genuine leather from faux leather?
 A leather product’s price tag and a “Genuine Leather” label may be able to tell you the answer most of the time, but if you have not been buying a lot of leather goods, you probably can’t tell genuine leather from faux leather!

 I couldn’t really tell until I found out these tips that gave me more ideas. on how to tell genuine leather from faux leather!